omeka/classic-enduser/docs/Plugins/Contribution.md

 ## Installing

+!!! note
-**Note** You must upload and [install](../Admin/Adding_and_Managing_Plugins.md) the Guest User plugin before installing and activating Contribution!
+    You must upload and [install](../Admin/Adding_and_Managing_Plugins.md) the Guest User plugin before installing and activating Contribution.
 If you have uploaded the other plugins first, you will see in the plugin directory that you cannot install other Contribution-related plugins until Guest User is installed first.

-### Guest User Configuration
+### Guest User configuration
-After installing the plugin, click the Configure button.
+After installing the plugin, click the "Configure" button.
 For more information go to the [Guest User documentation](GuestUser.md).

 ### Installing Contribution